The Ultimate Weapon (film)

-Story
+Plot

 Ben "Hardball" Cutter, a traumatized former member of the U.S. Army Special Forces turned private consultant to the National Security Council, is called back into action by his former superior "Top" Drummond.
 He is to provide secret, armed support to an international U.N.
 Blue Berets task force during "Operation Shamrock", a peacekeeping operation in the fictional Serbian town of Trebor.
 The strong headed Cutter quickly butts heads with the Blue Berrets' leader, Colonel Dermot Roarke of the United Kingdom's Royal Marines.
 He still accepts the mission, despite the strain it puts on his relationship with his longtime girlfriend Lorrie and his daughter Mary Kate.
 He also gives a will for Drummond to keep in case he is killed in action.
 Despite his initial reluctance, he is seconded in his assignment by Vince Dean, codename "Cobra", the unassuming son of his former partner, whom he lost on the battlefield.

 Dean proves his worth as the duo captures the Serbian enemy camp, where they find $20 million worth of illegal firearms and explosives.
 However, Cutter soon discovers that Roarke is not loyal to the U.N., and doubles as the leader of a ruthless band of gunrunners.
 The Colonel used them to get his hands on the weapons, which he intends to turn over to the Irish Republican Army.
 To avert his plan, Cutter blows up the depot housing the cargo.
 Back in the U.S., he confronts Drummond, who confesses to being aware of Roarke's activities and turning a blind eye to them.